NYPL/nypl-recap-admin/README.md

 $ npm install
 ```

-## Running the Application
+## OAuth Configuration
 ### Authorization
-The app is configured to use isso.nypl.org for OAuth authentication.
-You will need to pass in the correct client secret
-as an environment variable for the authentication to work correctly.
-You can look up the secret in the parameter store;
-the clientID is `platform_admin`.
-Set the environment variable `ISSO_CLIENT_SECRET` to the client secret when running
-the app, as set out below.
+The app is configured to use `isso.nypl.org` for OAuth authentication.
+You will need to pass in the correct `CLIENT_SECRET` as an environment variable for the authentication to work correctly.
+You can look up the secret in the parameter store; the clientID is `platform_admin`.
+Set the environment variable `CLIENT_SECRET` to the client secret when running the app, as set out below.

-### Development Mode

 #### Authentication
-In order to use the SSO authentication your browser needs to talk to your app on an `nypl.org` address (as otherwise
-isso.nypl.org will not authenticate it — let's use `local.nypl.org` as an example) on port `80` (as isso.nypl.org will always redirect to port 80).
-To make `local.nypl.org` a local alias for your computer (on a Linux, Mac or other *nix OS)
-you need to add the following line to your `/etc/hosts` file:
+In order to use the SSO authentication your browser needs to talk to your app on an `nypl.org` address (as otherwise isso.nypl.org will not authenticate it — let's use `local.nypl.org` as an example) on port `80` (as isso.nypl.org will always redirect to port 80).
+To make `local.nypl.org` a local alias for your computer (on a Linux, Mac or other \*nix OS) you need to add the following line to your `/etc/hosts` file:

 ```
 127.0.0.1	local.nypl.org